L1 Visa Guide: Everything You Need to Know About the L1 Visa

 - You must have worked for the foreign company as either a manager or executive.

-- You must be seeking the EB1C classification to work for a US employer that is a branch of the foreign company, an affiliate of the foreign company, or a subsidiary of the foreign company.
+- You must be seeking the EB1C classification to work for a U.S. employer that is a branch, affiliate, or subsidiary of the foreign company.

 Work Sponsorship